Vicksburg is a land steeped in history.

-Today, this building stands famous as a sign of folk art decorated with fascinating mosaic and pastel colours, and as a symbol of Preacher and Margaret’s love and efforts, Margaret’s Grocery and Market continues to amaze the tourists and visitors, and signifies the eternal love and bond of its makers.
+Today, this building stands famous as a sign of folk art decorated with fascinating mosaic and pastel colors, and as a symbol of Preacher and Margaret’s love and efforts, Margaret’s Grocery and Market continues to amaze the tourists and visitors and signifies the eternal love and bond of its makers.

 First unveiled on April 12, 2002, Vicksburg Riverfront Murals are also the first riverfront mural of the city.

-It gives a pictorial representation of the role played by the city of Vicksburg in America’s commerce, culture, history, religion and technology.
+It gives a pictorial representation of Vicksburg's role in America’s commerce, culture, history, religion, and technology.

 Live the history of Vicksburg in 3-D at the Old Depot Museum.